tasselx/LANShare/README.md

 1. Drag and drop a file onto the upload area, or click to select a file
 2. The file will be automatically uploaded and a shareable link will be generated
+3. Once uploaded, you'll get a shareable link and QR code
-3. Share the link or QR code with anyone on your local network
+4. Share the link or QR code with anyone on your local network
-4. They can access the file by opening the link in their browser
+5. They can access the file by opening the link in their browser or scanning the QR code

 ### Cleaning Up